ashtron/tomatillo/docs/schema.md

 id          | integer   | not null, primary key calendar    | string    | not null user_id     | integer   | not null, foreign key (references users), indexed

+- [] Calendar objects will be converted to strings using JSON.stringify() for database storage